 On completion of each sample period, Y[15:0] is captured for the next output value and IN is raised.
 Therefore, you would coordinate updating Y[15:0] with IN going high.

 PWM dithering will give better dynamic range than pseudo-random dithering, since a maximum of only two transitions occur for every 256 clocks.
 This means, though, that a frequency of Fclock/256 will be present in the output at -48dB.

+Y[15:0] values larger than $FF00 are invalid and will be clipped down to $FF00.